Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Introduction

 Another interesting point is that the scalar DM parameter spaces that provide the correct relic density while simultaneously being allowed by direct detection constraints differ dramatically.
-In previous work, for example, when the mass of the scalar DM is more than the mass of the top quark ($m_t$), DM annihilates into $t\bar{t}$ through VLQ exchange t-channel, giving the correct relic density when $f_t\sim 1$ while other two couplings $f_u, f_c$ are tiny.
-Small $f_u$ is also required from the direct detection constraint.
+In the ref. \cite{Ghosh:2022rta}, for example, when the mass of the scalar DM is greater than the mass of the top quark ($m_t$), DM annihilates into $t\bar{t}$ through VLQ exchange t-channel, giving the correct relic density when $f_t\sim 1$ while the other two couplings $f_u, f_c$ are tiny.
+A tiny $f_u$ is required since it has to be allowed from the direct detection experimental constraint.
 In the current study, when the DM is heavier than the top quark, DM annihilation into $t\bar{u},~\bar{t}u$ contributes the most in relic density, followed by the annihilation into $t\bar{t}$ final state.
 Likewise, allowed parameter space can neither support arbitrarily large coupling $f$ ($=f_u=f_t$) from direct detection nor the too-small value of it to obtain correct relic density.
 Therefore, their interplay remains vital for selecting the available parameter spaces.
-Contrary to the prior study, only a minuscule model space is left when the mass difference between the scalar DM and the VLQ ($\Delta M_{\Psi S_1}$) is smaller than $m_t$ since DD constraints prohibit such spaces due to having a high $f$ value, although having the correct relic density.
+In contrast to ref. \cite{Ghosh:2022rta}, only a tiny model space remains when the mass difference between the scalar DM and the VLQ ($\Delta M_{\Psi S_1}$) is smaller than $m_t$, as direct detection constraints prohibit such scenarios with a high $f$ value, despite achieving the correct relic density.

 After the pair production of VLQs at the LHC, each VLQ decays into the top quark associated with the scalar since the majority of parameter spaces are present when $\Delta M_{\Psi S_1}>m_t$.
-The branching ratio $\text{BR}(\Psi\rightarrow t S)<0.5$ and counts on the coupling $f$, in contrast to the past study, when VLQ entirely decaying into the top quark while kinematically allowed.
+The branching ratio $\text{BR}(\Psi\rightarrow t S)<0.5$ and depends on the coupling $f$.
 Our signal comprises two boosted top-like fatjets and missing transverse energy (MET).
-We consider NLO signal events with Parton-shower (PS) and all the SM background processes that mimic the signal and do a multivariate analysis using the BDT technique for completeness.
+We consider all the SM background processes that mimic the signal.
+We do a sophisticated multivariate analysis of two top fatjets plus a significant MET signal using the Boosted Decision Tree (BDT) algorithm.
 The available higher-order QCD cross section is used to normalize all the background processes.
-The parameter spaces of this model are shown to be well within the scope of the 14 TeV LHC with 139 $\text{fb}^{-1}$ luminosity.
+The parameter spaces of this model are shown to be well within the scope of the 14 TeV LHC with 300 $\text{fb}^{-1}$ luminosity.